The lazy way to remove duckweed from a pond

 With that said if you can improve the filtration on your pond and prevent some of the nutrients being present in the water you’ll have a chance at slowing the growth of the duckweed.
 With the reduced growth you have a much better chance at full eradication.

-Chemicals are a last resort and not something i have any experience with.
+Chemicals are a last resort and not something I have any personal experience with.
 All the above methods have been highly effective for me in my ponds.

 Thanks for reading!